andrew011123/minigit/README.md

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ### Attribution
-This work was inspired by [pygit](https://github.com/benhoyt/pygit) by Ben Hoyt (MIT Licensed).
+This work (made to educate myself on the inner workings of git) was inspired by [pygit](https://github.com/benhoyt/pygit) by Ben Hoyt (MIT Licensed).
 Significant advancements and extensions have been made beyond the original implementation, including expanded functionality, refactored architecture, and new features.

 **Author**